 Always!
 Students will have access to unlimited safe drinking water while on-program.

 Where can I learn more about your safety and risk management policies and procedures?

-You can also speak with an Enrollment Specialist at 1-858-771-0645 who would be happy to answer your questions.
+You can also speak with an Admissions Coordinator at 1-858-771-0645 who would be happy to answer your questions.